renspringlea/ryba.ren/_posts/2025-04-28-westminster-goals.md

 tags: soccer research
 ---

-In this post, I offer a brief analysis of the goals that have been scored against the Westminster division 5 team in our first five matches.
+Here is a brief analysis of the goals that have been scored against the Westminster division 5 team in our first five matches.
 For context, we are currently in second place out of the eight teams in the league.

-If you're too lazy to read, here are the key points:
+Key points:
 - We have conceded four goals from five matches.
 - Of our four goals, two were conceded in the last few minutes before half time.
 This might indicate that we're lagging in energy in those last few minutes!
 - All four goals were conceded in, or very close to, the penalty area.
 There seems to be a combination of communication errors (especially between the keeper and the defense) and some subtle mistakes from the keeper (me!).